-Swim in the UK’s clearest waters and explore this underwater adventure playground first hand, safe with the knowledge you are being looked after and being professional trained to be an effective underwater hunter.
+Swim in the UK’s clearest waters and explore this underwater playground first hand, safe with the knowledge you are being looked after and being professionally trained to be an effective underwater hunter.
 In our spearfishing courses we coach everything you need to know from the correct freediving techniques to understanding fish behaviour to allow you to hunt each different species proficiently.

 Spearfishing sustainability and responsible food sourcing:

 Something that will always stand out when you meet a new spear-fishermen is the pride we all have in our ability to source our own food responsibly in a sustainable way.
 With rod and line, nets and long liners, there will always be bycatch.
 This is a fish or other marine species that is caught unintentionally while catching certain target species and target sizes of fish, crabs etc. Bycatch is either of a different species, the wrong sex, or is undersized or juvenile individuals of the target species.
 The problem with by catch is that 99% of the time they are returned to the ocean dead.
-An unknown fact in the UK is that for every wild court fish you see in the shops, 2 other fish have died as a result of bycatch.
+An unknown fact in the UK is that for every wild caught fish you see in the shops, 2 other fish have died as a result of bycatch.

 Spearfishing is the most selective and thus sustainable form of fishing in existence and we produce next to zero percent bycatch.
 The reason is clear.
 As a spearfishman you will target only the fish you want to eat.
 Our spearfishing courses will train you to identify and target only the correct species, at the correct size.
 You to will be able to hold your head high knowing you are doing your bit for sustainable and responsible food sourcing.